luusluus/mobilesoft-2021-nativevsweb-replicationpackage/README.md

-# MobileSoft 2020 – Replication package
+# Native app vs their web app counterpart, which one consumes more? – Replication package

-This repository contains the replication package and dataset of the paper published at MobileSoft 2020 with the title **Leave my Apps Alone!
-A Study on how Android Developers Access Installed Apps on User’s Device**.
+This repository contains the replication package and dataset of the paper with the title **Native app vs their web app counterpart, which one consumesmore?**.

 This study has been designed, developed, and reported by the following investigators: